judith-tonhauser/within-utterance-projection-variation/README.md

 #### /Fig1: The R script to generate Fig. 1, which is based on data from Exp.
 1a from Degen & Tonhauser's 2022 Language paper.

-#### /results: The data, graphs and analysis scripts for Exp 2 from Scontras & Tonhauser 2025.
+#### /results: The graphs and analysis scripts for Exp 2 from Scontras & Tonhauser 2025.

-#### /models: The models reported on in the paper.
+#### /models: The models reported on in the paper:

 0_scontras-tonhauser2025: The model reported on in section 3 of Scontras & Tonhauser 2025, Proceedings of Sinn und Bedeutung.